semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 ```

-Javascript examples wherein rules are stored in a `configs` subdirectory:
+JavaScript examples wherein rules are stored in a `configs` subdirectory:

 ```javascript